-The Georgia Electron Microscopy facility originally began as the Electron Microscopy Lab in 1969 with a NSF Centers of Excellence grant and under the administration of the Biology Division, Franklin College of Arts and Sciences.
-Before that, several electron microscopes were in use in different departments until the central EM lab was established.
+The Georgia Electron Microscopy facility originally began as the Central Electron Microscopy Lab in 1969 with a NSF Centers of Excellence grant and under the administration of the Biology Division, Franklin College of Arts and Sciences.
+Before that, several electron microscopes were in use in different departments until the Central EM lab was established.

-Jerry Paulin began collecting the older electron microscopes and some preparatory equipment.
-The equipment ended up in a small museum housed in Barrow Hall which honors the late Dr. Paulin and his passion for EM.
-Enjoy this virtual tour of the museum and the history of EM at UGA.
+Jerry Paulin began collecting older electron microscopes and some preparatory equipment.
+The equipment ended up in a small EM Museum housed in the first floor hallway of Barrow Hall.
+This museum honors the late Dr. Paulin and his passion for electron microscopy.
+Enjoy this virtual tour of the EM museum and the history of EM at UGA.
 Please click on the image for a larger view and more information about the equipment.